Millions of university graduates around the world have one thing in common: they are all trying to figure out how to pay off student loans.

 Let’s go into more detail so that you’ll better understand each one of these methods.

 Step 4: Refinance or Consolidate Your Loan – Explained

-Refinancing your student loans is one of the most common solutions when it comes to paying off student loans.
+Depending on your loan servicer, refinancing your student loans is one of the most common solutions when it comes to paying off student loans.

 And for a good reason.

 In a nutshell, refinancing simply means that you’re replacing the debt that you’ve already incurred as a student with another loan that costs you less money.
 This new type of loan is facilitated by a private entity which offers you a lower interest rate that allows you to save money on what you would have originally paid.

 A student loan refinance covers both federal and private loans.
 Therefore, you can handle all your debt in a smart and potentially quick way that saves you money.